UmmItC/Article/NHNC/2025/writeup.md

 But there's one problem - this machine isn't Kali, right?

 You can find the source code and build the program yourself.
-Actually, thinking about this question also coincides with me creating my very own first GNU/Linux distro based on Arch.
+Actually, thinking about this question also coincides with me creating my very own first GNU/Linux distro based on Arch. (been a while xd)

 As a CTF player and Arch user, I also started packaging my own packages, and surprisingly, this bruteforce tool doesn't even exist in AUR.